tmwoods21/The-Anime-Way/README.md

 -As an anime watcher, I want to be able to search for a show, so that I can get more information about it.
 -As an anime watcher, after reading a shows description, I'd like to be able to have resources to watch the show and/or watch clips about it.

 Have you ever finished an anime show and thought, "what now"?
 With "The Anime Way" there is and endless supply of anime to choose from!
 You could pick a show from my top anime picks nd get information on that show and go to the links to watch.
 Already seen those?
 No problem!
-Using the search search feature, you can have endless choices of animes to browse through.
+Using the search feature, you can have endless choices of animes to browse through.

 ### MVP Goals
 -Have a min of 3 recommended shows for users